slbailey/Retrovue/docs/domain/VirtualAsset.md

 ## Purpose

 VirtualAsset is a **reusable container of asset references and logic**.
 It enables packaging and re-use of modular asset bundles that can be referenced in scheduling and plan assignments.
-VirtualAssets are used during scheduling or in plan assignments, but **expand to actual assets at ScheduleDay or Playlog time**.
+VirtualAssets may be referenced by Programs that appear inside Patterns; expansion still occurs during ScheduleDay generation.
+VirtualAssets are used during scheduling or in plan assignments, but **expand to actual assets at ScheduleDay (primary) or Playlog time (fallback)**.

 **Example:** A VirtualAsset might define "intro + 2 random SpongeBob shorts" — a reusable container that combines a fixed intro asset with logic to select 2 random SpongeBob segments.